CORRIDOR ART BOX

 Each box consists of carefully considered, quality art materials – pens, papers, pastels, pencils, a booklet of suggested activities and a set of images (postcards)

-We are thrilled to have commissioned 5 artists, Mark Murphy, Jim Kirby, Daniel Regan, Becky Warnock and Nilupa Yasmin to create these bespoke postcards especially for our unique Corridor Art Boxes.
+We are thrilled to have commissioned 6 artists, Lucy Joyce, James Kirby Mark Murphy, Daniel Regan, Becky Warnock and Nilupa Yasmin to create these bespoke postcards especially for our unique Corridor Art Boxes.

 Find out more about the commissioned artists here